US oilfield service providers expect rig count recovery later this year on high prices

 "Recently however, some of this uncertainty has receded, and we are starting to see signs of optimism on the horizon," he added.

-Lindsay said he expects rig count activity to hit a bottom in the quarter ending September, and a recovery in the fourth quarter.
+Lindsay said he expects rig count activity to hit a bottom in the quarter ending September, and a recovery in the following quarter.

+The upbeat outlook and a better-than-expected profit of $1.09 per share helped Helmerich & Payne shares rise 5.9% to $45.19 in afternoon trading.

 Rival Patterson-UTI Energy PTEN.O also forecast a rise in rig count and fracking activity later this and next.